floydcraft/cardano-py-examples/basic-example/README.md

   }
   ```

+## Cleanup Examples
+> NOTE: this is for the Quickstart basic examples.
+- Stop the Cardano node docker container:

+  `cardanopy docker stop files/app/`
+- Remove the files / cache

+  `rm -rf files/`

 # Next Steps
 Now that you have a passive local testnet node, you can run all the other CLI via `cardano-cli` command.
 This is what Cardano docs reference.